+Worcestershire Health Walks

 Arrow Valley Health Walks

-A variety of health walks at 11am every Monday and Thursday (excluding some bank holidays) from Arrow Valley Countryside Centre.
+A variety of health walks were held at 11am every Monday and Thursday (excluding some bank holidays) from Arrow Valley Countryside Centre.

 Mondays are for all abilities and you choose your own pace.
 The walks are on made-up surfaces, and when the ground is dry include grassy meadows and a few steps unless we have walkers with pushchairs or wheelchairs – please tell us in advance.
 The walks take up to an hour and are usually between 2 and 3 miles with shorter routes optional.

 Thursdays are longer, brisker and could involve walking on uneven ground and through fields.

 You can lead this walk, or be a middle or back marker.
 If you want to help volunteer there are training events at regular points throughout the year - please contact us about this here.